Tatsuya-Nonogaki/Straypenguins-Tips-Inventory/WebLogic/README.md

 ### [profile.d/](profile.d)
 - **oracle.sh**
   Profile script to set environment variables (`ORACLE_HOME`, `WL_HOME`, `DOMAIN_HOME`) and ulimits for the `oracle` user.
 Adjust as you need.
-  > ⚠️ **A lot of Automation-WLST scripts read-in this file** to ensure environment variables.
-Most of them won't function properly without deploying this file.
+  > ⚠️ **A lot of Automation-WLST scripts read this file in** to ensure environment variables.
+Most of them won't function properly without deploying this file with appropriate values.

 ---